Free roofing estimate template

 The problem?
 Based on our observations, most estimate roofing costs at a price per square foot they felt was fair instead of considering the time needed and their overhead costs.

 If you want to guarantee your roofing company’s profits and stand out from the competition, account for all your costs and put them into a roofing estimate template.
 As per our expertise, you should do this to save time, look professional, and ensure that you give customers accurate roofing estimates.

-Keep reading to learn how to prepare a roofing quote properly, how long a job should take, and a free roofing estimate template.
-For now, here’s a preview of what you’ll learn throughout this guide:
+Keep reading to learn how to prepare a roofing quote properly, how long a job should take, and for a free roofing estimate template.

 What is a roofing estimate?

 Like most construction estimates, a roofing quote shows potential customers the estimated price to complete their roofing job.

-This means totaling up all the labor and material costs needed for job completion.
-The more specific your estimate is, the better.
+This means totaling the labor and material costs needed for job completion.
+The more specific your estimated roofing costs are, the better.
 A detailed roofing cost estimate:

 - Assures customers that you don’t cut corners and know what you’re doing.